keeping Cameron's spirit alive and stronger than ever

 Cameron's dream in his own words: "I want soil and plants to be a big part of my life.
 I've been doing well to save money which I intend on using to purchase land in the future.
 I want to create a permaculture design on that land and ultimately be a part of a fully self-sufficient, intentional living community on that land.
 I want to grow all of our food and medicine, make our own clothing, paper, etc. out of what we grow on the land.
 I want to hold donation-based educational workshops and forums on permaculture, ecology, and sustainable agriculture.
 I want to be growing enough food for ourselves as well as to deliver by bicycle to food banks and markets.
 Eventually I want to open a truly zero-waste restaurant complete with solar/green energy, no natural gas or plastic packaging, all supplied by what me and my community grow.
 The more I can learn about plants and the more experience with ecology, farming, and herbalism I can get, the better.”

-Health and Vitality Cam was all about the healthy lifestyle.
+Health and Vitality Cam was all about the healthy and sustainable lifestyle.
 He ate only organic and vegan.
 He bought all items in bulk, with no use of plastic.
 He made most food from scratch with fresh ingredients.
 Over the past year he's been completely sober from any and all substances.
-In honor of this, I plan to continue this legacy and follow suit of Cameron's recent sobriety from caffeine and alcohol.
+In honor of this, we plan to continue this legacy and follow suit of Cameron's cleanse from all alcohol.